-Clustering is a type of prewriting that allows you to explore many ideas as soon as they occur to you.
-Like brainstorming or free associating, clustering allows you to begin without clear ideas.
+Clustering is a type of pre-writing that allows a writer to explore many ideas as soon as they occur to them.
+Like brainstorming or free associating, clustering allows a writer to begin without clear ideas.

-To begin to cluster, choose a word that is central to your assignment.
-For example, if you were writing a paper about the value of a college education, you might choose the word "expectations" and write that word in the middle of your sheet of paper.
-Circle "expectations," then write words all around it--words that occur to you as you think of "expectations."
-Write down all words that you associate with "expectations," words that at first may seem to be random.
-Write quickly, circling each word, grouping words around the central word.
-Connect your new words to previous ones with lines; when you feel you have exhausted a particular avenue of associations, go back to your central word and begin again.
+To begin to cluster, choose a word that is central to the assignment.
+For example, if a writer were writing a paper about the value of a college education, they might choose the word "expectations" and write that word in the middle of the sheet of paper.
+Circle "expectations," then write words all around it: words that occur to the writer as they think of "expectations."
+It's ok if many of these words at first seem to be random.
+Write quickly, circling each word, and group words around the central word.
+Connect the new words to previous ones with lines; when the writer feels they have exhausted a particular avenue of associations, they should go back to the central word and begin again.

-Clustering does not take the place of a linear, traditional outline; but, as the example shows, it allows you to explore ideas before committing them to a particular order.
+Clustering does not take the place of a linear, traditional outline; but, as the example shows, it allows the writer to explore ideas before committing them to a particular order.

 Checked & proofread, summer 2018, Griffin Myers, Writing Consultant